Chai Sufganiyot (Hanukkah Donuts) with Orange-Pumpkin Buttercream Recipe

 - Cover the dough rounds loosely with plastic wrap or a damp towel.
 Let them rise in a warm place until puffy and about 1/2 inch thick, about 30 minutes.
 Meanwhile, make the filling.

 For the buttercream filling:

 - Place the butter, pumpkin, nutmeg, and orange zest (if using) in a medium bowl and whisk until combined.
 Add the powdered sugar and whisk until completely smooth and combined.
 Transfer to a piping bag fitted with a 1/4-inch round tip; set aside at room temperature.

 - Place the oil in a Dutch oven or a large, heavy-bottomed pot and set it over medium heat until the temperature reaches 365°F on a candy/fat thermometer.
 Meanwhile, fit a wire rack over a second baking sheet; set aside.
 Place the sugar in a large bowl; set aside.

 - When the oil is ready, add 4 of the dough rounds and fry until golden brown, flipping halfway through, about 2 minutes total.
-(If air bubbles appear in the doughnuts, pierce them with the tip of a paring knife.)
-Using a slotted spoon, remove the doughnuts to the wire rack.
+(If air bubbles appear in the donuts, pierce them with the tip of a paring knife.)
+Using a slotted spoon, remove the donuts to the wire rack.
 Add 4 more dough rounds to the oil.
-While these dough rounds are frying, use tongs to transfer the first 4 (still-hot) doughnuts into the bowl of sugar.
+While these dough rounds are frying, use tongs to transfer the first 4 (still-hot) donuts into the bowl of sugar.
 Toss to coat in the sugar, then return to the wire rack.
 Repeat frying and sugarcoating the remaining dough rounds.